backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 df = df[df.index >= start_date]
 ```

-As I'm not concerned with previous years, I'm also not concerned with the HPI values from those years.
-Rather, I will use percentages as a measure of growth and improvement.
-The following lines produce the desired dataframe.
+The starting HPI value for each county will be used as a basis to measure their growth.

 ```python
 # create new dataframe with entries as %change in HPI from May 2012